 Pet health insurance comes from three general sources:

 - Specialized Pet Insurance Companies.
 There are at least a dozen specialized companies that offer pet health insurance and other types of insurance for pets in North America.
-The most popular include Trupanion and Veterinary Pet Insurance (VPI).
-NAPHIA’s member list is a good place to start if you want to compare these providers.
+Embrace Pet Insurance is among the most popular.
+North American Pet Health Insurance Association (NAPHIA)’s member list is a good place to start if you want to compare these providers.

-- Full Service Insurance Companies.
-Some mainstream insurance companies, such as GEICO, offer pet health insurance directly or through subsidiaries.
+- Full-Service Insurance Companies.
+Some mainstream insurance companies, such as GEICO, offer pet health insurance directly or through subsidiaries, such as Nationwide Pet Insurance.
 Others partner with specialized pet insurance companies.
 For instance, Progressive offers policies through Pets Best.

 - Clubs and Nonprofits.
 The American Kennel Club (AKC) and Cat Fanciers’ Association (CFA) offer special policies to their members and registered pets.
-Both organizations’ policies are underwritten by PetPartners, a specialty pet insurance company, but can only be accessed through portals on the AKC or CFA websites, or by calling those organizations.
-ASPCA offers pet health insurance to members through a partnership with Fairmont Specialty Insurance Agency and the United States Fire Insurance Company.
+Both organizations’ policies are underwritten by PetPartners, a specialty pet insurance company You can access these policies only through portals on the AKC or CFA websites or by calling these organizations.
+The ASPCA‘s in-house insurance agency offers pet health insurance (dog and cat insurance) to members through a partnership with Crum & Forster.

 Potential Coverage Restrictions and Limitations

-Beyond the varying coverages provided by each of the three plan types, all pet health insurance policies come with some important limitations and restrictions:
+Beyond the varying coverages provided by each of the three plan types, all pet health insurance policies come with some important limitations, exclusions, and restrictions:

 - Waiting Period.
 Every new policy imposes a mandatory waiting period that begins the day you sign up and lasts for 3 to 30 days, depending on the insurer.
 During this time, you can’t access any of the policy’s benefits.
 If your pet is injured or becomes ill during the waiting period, your insurer may not cover any related treatment costs, even after the waiting period ends.
 More comprehensive policies tend to have longer waiting periods.